guisousa/denotational-semantics-component-library/README.md

 ## Short Description

 This page is a repository for the Haskell implementation of a denotational semantics component library.
 This implementation is part of a dissertation titled Scalable Denotational Semantics of Imperative Programming Languages which addresses the scalability problem in Denotational Semantics.
+The portuguese version of the dissertation text can be found in this repository, as "dissertacao.pdf".

 ## Objective